 Dried Flower Arrangement:

-Using a big DIY vase, I filled it with dried starflowers for a simple look after I put all my holiday decorations away.
+Using a big DIY vase, I filled it with dried starflowers (also called Scabiosa ‘Drumsticks’) that I grew in my garden.

 Using Dried Flowers in a wreath: